-The Great Lakes Indian Law Center (GLILC) was established in 1992 to improve the practical legal skills of all students interested in Federal Indian Law while providing a legal resource for Native American Tribes.
+The Great Lakes Indigenous Law Center (GLILC) was established in 1992 to improve the practical legal skills of all students interested in Federal Indian Law while providing a legal resource for Native American Tribes.
 Wisconsin has eleven federally recognized Indian tribes including six bands of Chippewa and the Potawatomi, Ho-Chunk, Oneida, Menominee, and Mohican (Stockbridge-Munsee) Tribes.
 The Clinic's strategic proximity to these Indian nations, the quality of our students, and an institutional commitment to "law in action" create a synergistic effect that is truly unique in teh study of Federal Indian Law.
 The University of Wisconsin Law School has graduated more practicing Indian lawyers than any other school in the country, and many if not most of those alumni have benefitted from the initiatives and programs sponsored by the Center.

 The Center is chartered to:

 - Provide an academic and educational atmosphere and opportunity for law students to study Federal, State, and Native Nation laws affecting Native Nations and their citizens.

 - Provide legal assistance on uniquely tribal legal matters.

 The Center's vision is to:

 "Advance the Wisconsin Idea by connecting Law in Action to Native Nations and Native organizations throughout Wisconsin and the nation, and to indigenous peoples throughout the world."

 The Center's strategic priorities are:

 - Improve access to the legal system.

 - Broaden connections with Native Nations and Native Organizations.

 - Promote a government-to-government relationship between the State of Wisconsin and American Indian Tribes that is a model for others to emulate.